Upcoming Mobile Phones In October 2023: More Than Just The New Google Pixel

 Launching on: October 4

-If the Pixel 8 has got you impressed, then the Pixel 8 Pro is going to seem like magic!
+If the Pixel 8 has impressed you, then the Pixel 8 Pro will leave you awestruck.
 Carrying the baton from the Pixel 7 Pro, the Pixel 8 Pro is expected to feature the new Tensor G3 chipset for a mega performance boost.
-Google could be opting for a flat 6.7-inch 1Hz-120Hz refresh rate OLED display with much slimmer bezels for a better viewing experience.
-The battery capacity and charging speeds are more likely to remain unchanged from its predecessor but the cameras are getting some changes.
+Google could also be opting for a flat 6.7-inch OLED display with a 1Hz-120Hz refresh rate and much slimmer bezels.
+The battery capacity and charging speeds are more likely to remain unchanged from its predecessor but the cameras are getting some upgrades.

-The rear camera setup will get a new 50-megapixel primary camera with OIS, a new 48-megapixel ultra-wide camera with macro focus and another 48-megapixel telephoto camera with 5X optical zoom.
-The overall design of the Pixel 8 Pro will be mildly refreshed with a unified camera lens housing for the triple cameras and a matte finish for the glass back.
+It is being speculated that the rear camera setup will now get a new 50-megapixel primary camera with OIS, a new 48-megapixel ultra-wide camera with macro focus and another 48-megapixel telephoto camera with 5X optical zoom.
+The overall design of the Pixel 8 Pro will also be mildly upgraded with a unified camera lens housing for the triple cameras and a matte finish for the glass back.

 (Image Credits: Courtesy Google)